 Do buffets still have to be part of the way we serve food?
 Not to mention responsible, local, organic, seasonal sourcing.
 It’s big and these trends are here.
 It’s easier said than done to integrate those into operations, of course.
 But it’s gaining ground and I am hoping it will become mainstream.
-And not because it’s a requirement that is good to have, but a must have.
+And not because it’s a requirement that is good to have, but a must-have.

 Thank you, Benjamin.

-Want to find out how hotels successfully implement sustainability and create competitive advantage?
+Want to find out how hotels successfully implement sustainability and create a competitive advantage?
 Browse our collection of sustainable hotel examples!

 Enjoyed our interview with Benjamin Lephilibert of Light Blue Environmental Consulting in Bangkok, on the challenges, trends and opportunities the hospitality industry faces regarding sustainability?
 Spread the word!